Media

 Short bio ( words)

-Pianist Jonathan Lee has thrilled audiences throughout the United States in venues including Symphony Hall in Boston, Bass Hall in Fort Worth, Abravanel Hall in Salt Lake City, and Benaroya Hall in Seattle, and has performed as soloist with the Fort Worth Symphony, Boston Pops Orchestra, and Utah Symphony.
+Pianist Jon Lee has thrilled audiences throughout the United States in venues including Symphony Hall in Boston, Bass Hall in Fort Worth, Abravanel Hall in Salt Lake City, and Benaroya Hall in Seattle, and has performed as soloist with the Fort Worth Symphony, Boston Pops Orchestra, and Utah Symphony.

 A prizewinner of several competitions, Mr. Lee recently captured first prize at the Cliburn International Amateur Piano Competition, first prize at the San Diego International Piano Competition, and second, audience, and best Baroque prizes at the Boston International Piano Competition.